LiteObject/demo-cdn-with-nginx/README.md

-# How to create a CDN locally with NGINX
+# How to create a CDN Proxy locally with NGINX

+## What this project does
+This project demonstrates how to use NGINX as a **local CDN proxy** that:
+- Routes requests to external CDNs (like Optimizely)
+- Adds CORS headers to solve cross-origin issues
+- Provides a single local endpoint for multiple external CDN resources
+- Acts as a reverse proxy for CDN content

+**Note**: This is not a true CDN (which requires geographic distribution), but rather a local proxy that helps access external CDNs more easily and solve common CORS issues in web development.

 ## What is CDN?
 A content delivery network, or CDN, is a geographically distributed network of servers that help deliver internet content more efficiently.
 A CDN allows for the fast delivery of assets needed for loading internet content such as HTML pages, JavaScript files, CSS files, image files and videos by distributing cached copies of them to numerous edge servers located closer to the user.